Operadic actions on long knots and 2-string links: Freeness results

-At this point, we showed that $T_\updown$ and the tori of the $JSJ$-decomposition of $C_{f}$ cut $C_{\hat\varphi^\up(f)}$ into atoroidal and Seifert-fibered pieces.
-Finally, $T_\updown$ cannot be removed to obtain a smaller decomposition because $V$ can never be part of a Seifert-fibered manifold, having a boundary component homeomorphic to a 2-torus.
-This shows that $T_\updown$ and the tori of the $JSJ$-decomposition of $C_f$ form a minimal decomposition of $C_{\hat\varphi^\up(f)}$ into atoroidal and Seifert-fibered manifolds, which proves that this collection is the $JSJ$-decomposition of $C_{\hat\varphi^\up(f)}$.
-The root $V$ of this decomposition is bounded by $\del C_{\hat\varphi^\updown(f)}$ and $T_\updown$ so $T_\updown$ is the only base-level torus.
-Its image is therefore unique up to isotopy. \\
+At this point, we showed that $T_\updown$ and the tori of the JSJ--decomposition of $C_{f}$ cut $C_{\hat\varphi^\up(f)}$ into atoroidal and Seifert-fibered pieces.
+Finally, $T_\updown$ cannot be removed to obtain a smaller decomposition because $V$ can never be part of a Seifert-fibered manifold, having a boundary component homeomorphic to a $2$--torus.
+This shows that $T_\updown$ and the tori of the JSJ--decomposition of $C_f$ form a minimal decomposition of $C_{\hat\varphi^\up(f)}$ into atoroidal and Seifert-fibered manifolds, which proves that this collection is the JSJ--decomposition of $C_{\hat\varphi^\up(f)}$.
+The root $V$ is bounded by $\del C_{\hat\varphi^\updown(f)}$ and $T_\updown$ so $T_\updown$ is the only base-level torus.
+Its image is therefore unique up to isotopy.